thcui/book-exchange/README.md

 ### Motivation:

 People often need to buy some books either for their study or interest, but the price to buy a new book is usually high.
 In the meantime, there are a lot of people who have finished their use of the books and they are happy to donate them to others.
-There is a need to make buyers and sellers get in contact with each other.
+There is a need to make donators and those who need the books get in contact with each other.

 ### Functions:
 1) 	Allows donators to post information and other users can get books from donators.